filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/remote-lotus-wallet.md

 lotus-wallet run --interactive=true --listen 123.123.12.123:1777
 ```

-On your lotus daemon node start importing the backup-keys for the addresses you want to have on the `lotus-wallet`.
+On your lotus daemon node start importing the backup keys for the addresses you want to have on the `lotus-wallet`.

 ```shell
 lotus wallet import /path/to/backup/lotus-wallet.key